pgillet/spark-article/11-configmap.md

 We also set the label `spark-role` at the pod level to differentiate the drivers from their executors.

 This naming and labeling is consistent with the Spark operator.
-As a result, Spark applications can be treated and filtered in the same way, whether they are triggered by the Spark operator or by spark-submit. :thumbsup:
+As a result, Spark applications can be treated and filtered in the same way, whether they are launched with the Spark operator or with spark-submit. :thumbsup: